pn1616/amfoss-tasks/README.md

 In terms of web development, I see myself building responsive and scalable, visually appealing websites-giving equal emphasis to front-end as well as to back-end development.
 In the case of apps, I am interested in developing cross-platform applications and then development of class apps that work well on both Android and iOS.

 I will complete the coding challenges, team projects, and learn from other developers who can guide me on acquiring more skills.
 In general, the idea is to improve the skills and make the tech community better.

+### Thoughts on the tasks
+The tasks were more difficult than I expected but I still worked through the blockages best way I could.
+Definitely with a lot of googling and looking at similar projects.
+Even though the whole process was frustating at times, the experience was ultimately rewarding.
 ## Tasks

 **TASKS LIST**|**TASK NAME**|**STATUS**